NOTHING IS LOST

 Role : GUIDE (Renegade)

-Half an hour had passed and my next batch was scheduled to leave so, with a tip of the hat to my new friends, I got up from my stool and headed towards the exit.
+Half an hour had passed and my next batch was scheduled to leave.
+With a tip of the hat to the new friends I’d just made but will most definitely never see again, I got up from my stool and headed towards the exit.
 Outside it was cold.
 It had rained the night prior, so the canopy was soaked.
 Water rolled along and off the countless branches overhead, then hit the metal streets of the town at irregular, disorienting intervals.
 “That is as close as we get to rainfall nowadays” I thought.
 For the most part, it was true.
-Walking towards the recruitment bay, I spotted an antiquity shop.
-A card that covered one of its windows read “Items from before the Rupture.
-Lightly used.”
-Intrigued, I crossed the street and looked inside through the foggy glass.
-It was all a jumbled mess, paintings and lamps and all sorts of other random objects stacked on top of each other.
-And then, among all that chaos...there it was!
-An amazing scope that was in almost pristine condition...I couldn’t believe it.
-For as long as I could remember, I had been looking for a good portable scope for my astronomical observations, and I had finally done it.
-I’d found one.

-A Shrieker came out of nowhere and tore through our camp, trampling and chomping down on everything in its path.
+A Ravager came out of nowhere and tore through our camp, trampling and mauling everything in its path.
 It happened fast...The screams stopped quickly.
 By the time I got up I thought everyone had died, so I hid.
-I was wrong...The Shreiker found Koda hiding underneath a fragment of the torn tent.
-With tears covering my eyes, I watched her desperately trying to fight it as it was lifting her up.
-I wanted to jump out but it was already too late...She was punching its head but the beast showed only ravenous determination.
+I was wrong...The monster found Koda hiding underneath a fragment of the torn tent.
+With tears flooding my eyes, I watched her desperately trying to fight as it was tearing her open.
+I wanted to jump out but it was already too late...With the last jolts of energy, she was punching at its head, but the beast showed only ravenous determination.
 It never reacted to her flurries.
 It never even blinked.
+It just ate.

 I couldn’t look, I wanted to close my eyes but in the last second my gaze fixated on something…